greatoyster/DailySchedule/README.md

 And I use keyword `extern` frequently in os related work, so I need to clarify its exact meanings, you can find it in this link [extern](https://doc.rust-lang.org/std/keyword.extern.html)

+# Day11-Day15

+These days I have a lot of things to do so the process is much slower than before.
+And I also consult about the policy to enter Shen Zhen, but the teacher of administration told me that it may be troublesome for safety concerns.
+So Maybe I have to work online in later section.

+# Day16

+Today we have meeting about this activities, the teacher made an introduction to PengChengLab, it is wonderful.
+And most of questions about labs have been published.
+I started to write report for that.

+# Day17

+I finished report for lab 1.

+# Day18

+I finished most of lab 2.
+Report is on the way.

+# Day19

+I finished most of lab 3.
+Report is on the way.

+# Day20

+I fixed the previous network problem of my desktop, and today I planed to finish lab 4.